ziebarthw/RProxy-envoy/README.markdown

-# RProxy
+# RProxy-envoy

-RProxy is a reverse proxy server written with performance and scale in mind.
+RProxy-envoy is a reverse proxy server written with performance and scale in mind.

 # Building and installing